SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Methodology

 \section{Methodology}

-We perform a thorough analysis of the potential of the \mechanism{} attack using an FPGA-based infrastructure.
-To perform a \mechanism{} attack on a real DDR4 system (i.e., with RowHammer defense mechanisms enabled), we can use the methodology proposed in previous work~\cite{frigo2020trrespass,jattke_blacksmith_2022,hassan2021uncovering} to induce a significant amount of bit flips in real systems (not shown in this paper). \loiscomment{Rephrase if we include real system data}
+In order to thoroughly characterize the correlation between RowHammer and temperature and analyze the potential of the \mechanism{} attack, we use an FPGA-based infrastructure that allows us to avoid uncontrolled interference in the system that might skew the results and lead to wrong insights and conclusions.
+To perform a \mechanism{} attack on a real commodity computer system, we can use the methodology proposed in previous works~\cite{frigo2020trrespass,jattke_blacksmith_2022,hassan2021uncovering} (not demonstrated in this paper).